Skip to Content

 Their eggs are being incubated at the San Diego Zoo Safari Park.
 The eggs were removed from a wild condor nest in Ventura County and brought to the zoo for safekeeping.

-The eggs will be incubated for up to 42 days.
+The eggs are incubated for about 56 days.
 Once they hatch, the condor chicks will be cared for at a zoo like the Los Angeles Zoo and Santa Barbara Zoo until they are ready to be released back the captive-bred condors into the wild.

 Role in the Ecosystems